Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cross Under the E-1 Along the DP-4804 by the Lambre River on day four of the Camino InglésCross Under the E-1 along the DP-4804 by the Lambre River

-Continue on the DP-4804 on day four of the Camino InglésContinue on the DP-4804
+Continue on the DP-4804 on day four of the Camino InglésContinue Along the DP-4804

 It is a full 1.4 kilometers along the DP-4804 and the walk is relatively flat.
 After this distance, you are directed to turn right, off the road and onto this medieval bridge, below.